Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-We humans have been enjoying bread since ancient times.
-Bread is a staple in most households, and we’ve derived so much pleasure from eating it.
-But if you’ve been thinking about sharing some with your dog, you want to first ensure that it’s safe for them.
+Humans have enjoyed bread since ancient times.
+It is a staple in most households, and we’ve derived so much pleasure from eating it.
+But if you’ve been thinking about sharing some with your dog, you want to ensure dogs can eat bread safely.

 For the most part, certain kinds of bread are perfectly safe for dogs in moderation.
 But bread that contains ingredients like raisins and garlic is highly toxic and should never be given to a dog.

-Let’s go more in-depth into the best ways to give bread to your dog and list the kinds that you must avoid at all costs.
+In this article, we’ll discuss if dogs can eat bread, the best ways to serve it, and list the types you must avoid at all costs.

 Why Can’t Dogs Eat Bread?